Skip to content

 For Canadian mid-market companies where every leader carries outsized impact, the distinction matters enormously.

-The Conference Board of Canada reports that leadership capability is the top concern for 78% of Canadian CHROs, yet most organizations invest in coaching one executive at a time.
+Leadership capability has become a consistently top-ranked priority among Canadian CHROs across recent talent and HR research, yet most organizations invest in coaching one executive at a time.
 It's the equivalent of building a championship team by training players individually and hoping they perform together on game day.
 Individual excellence doesn't automatically translate into organizational capability.

 The Shift From Individual to Organizational Coaching